 Published by Tachyon Publications on June 14th 2016

-Our reviews of this author: Kingfisher, In Calabria
+Our reviews of this author: Kingfisher, The Forgotten Beasts of Eld, In Calabria

 Featuring three brand-new stories and an original introduction by Peter S. Beagle, author of The Last Unicorn.